 In my kitchen you will find one or two small pumpkins decorating my counter waiting their turn to be prepped into my next meal.
 It’s a weekly purchase of pumpkins, those cute little 2-3 lb pie pumpkins.
-As always, whenever I roast any veggies, I try to take advantage of my heated oven and roast several whole garlic bulbs, an eggplant to use as a dip or spread or sometimes chicken breasts to have on hand for lunches.
+As always, whenever I roast any veggies, I try to take advantage of my heated oven and roast several whole garlic bulbs or an eggplant to use as a dip or spread.
 Over the weekend I tossed in a sweet potato while I was roasting my pumpkin as I had an idea to create a roasted pumpkin and sweet potato hash.

 I was going to serve this for Sunday brunch, but my morning got a bit hectic and this turned into a later lunch.
 Having the pumpkin and sweet potato roasted the day before, it was easy to pull together.
-A poached egg on top would be perfect for brunch; I served it at lunch with a green salad.
+I served it at lunch with a green salad.
 The colors were vibrant and so very flavorful.
-The pancetta added just enough earthy saltiness along with the sage adding in its unique slightly peppery aroma that always reminds me of Autumn and Thanksgiving.
-For a heartier hash, crumbled Italian sausage or breakfast sausage would be a fabulous addition.
+Sage added its unique slightly peppery aroma that always reminds me of Autumn and Thanksgiving.
 Quantities can vary; this would serve 4 small servings or 2 large.

 Roasted Pumpkin Sweet Potato Hash